UPDATE 2/14/2022: U.S. clients are no longer able to sign up for or transfer funds to the BlockFi Interest Account (Official Press Release).

 - BlockFi trading bonus - earn an additional 0.25% on your crypto trades on the BlockFi platform.
 I already use BlockFi to make regular crypto buys, so getting an additional 0.25% sweetens the deal even more

-- BlockFi stable-coin interest boost - I already earn 8.25% APY (rate accurate as of this writing) on my GUSD stable-coins.
+- BlockFi stable-coin interest boost (update: deprecated) - I already earn 8.25% APY (rate accurate as of this writing) on my GUSD stable-coins.
 With the credit card, I can now earn 10.25% APY(!!).
 Check out my detailed comparison article on best high-yield savings accounts.

 - Decent customer support - for a small and young crypto startup, BlockFi actually has very decent customer support.
 When my initial card got lost in the mail, a rep quickly helped me next-day air my replacement card.
 However, note that during periods of extreme crypto price volatility, reaching a rep can take some time.